 History of Spiral

-History of Spiral Natural Foods
+History of Spiral Food Co-op

 The first organizing meeting was held October 9, 1978, in the Community Hall at the Hastings Library.
 It was open to anyone interested in becoming a member and helping start up the co-op.
 There were 75 people who attended, with 66 of them who signed up to help.
 Topics of discussion included: legal and financial aspects of starting a co-op; someone from the Stillwater Co-op who talked about their experiences in starting a co-op.

 The primary focus in the beginning was on healthy foods that were not available in regular grocery stores, including “whole grains and flours, dried beans and peas, cheeses, yogurt, juices and local produce.”
 Another consideration was that members wanted to buy food without artificial additives, such as colors, flavors or preservatives.
 The co-op also offered members a cost savings on products due to buying in bulk.

-Spiral Natural Foods opened its doors in its new location on September 2, 2011 to a great reception.
+Spiral moved to Highway 55 and Westview on September 2, 2011 to a great reception.
 The new store was half the size of the 2nd street location.
 Even so sales had nearly quadrupled by 2015 and the smaller size was beginning to shown.
 More shoppers and member-owners wanting there co-op to be able to offer more for the community.